 - Canned or dry mixes for cakes, soups, sauces, or gravies

-- Exercise regularly to help you maintain a healthy weight and improve your blood pressure and cholesterol levels.
+- Exercise regularly.
+Exercise can help you maintain a healthy weight and improve your blood pressure and cholesterol levels.
+Regular exercise can also decrease your risk for heart problems.
 Ask your healthcare provider about the best exercise plan for you.
 Do not start an exercise program without asking your healthcare provider.

-Follow up with your healthcare provider as directed:
+Follow up with your doctor or cardiologist as directed:

 Write down your questions so you remember to ask them during your visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health